Learning to Predict Gradients for Semi-Supervised Continual Learning: Experiment

 \subsection{Datasets}

-In the GEM training scheme, we use the following datasets. \textbf{MNIST permutation (MNIST-P)}~\cite{Kirkpatrick_PNAS_2017} is a variant of MNIST~\cite{Lecun_IEEE_1998}, which consists of 70000 images of size 28$\times$28.
-Each image is transformed by a fixed permutation of pixels. \textbf{MNIST rotation (MNIST-R)}~\cite{Lopez_NIPS_2017} is similar to MNIST-P, but each image is rotated by a fixed angle between 0 and 180 degrees. \textbf{Incremental CIFAR-100 (iCIFAR-100)}~\cite{Rebuffi_CVPR_2017} is a variant of the CIFAR-100~\cite{Krizhevsky_TR_2009}, which consists of 60000 images of size 32$\times$32.
-The images are split into multiple subsets by the classes.
+In the GEM training scheme, we use the following datasets. \textbf{MNIST permutation (MNIST-P)}~\cite{Kirkpatrick_PNAS_2017} is a variant of MNIST~\cite{Lecun_IEEE_1998}, which consists of 70k images of size 28$\times$28.
+Each image is transformed by a fixed permutation of pixels. \textbf{MNIST rotation (MNIST-R)}~\cite{Lopez_NIPS_2017} is similar to MNIST-P, but each image is rotated by a fixed angle between 0 and 180 degrees. \textbf{Incremental CIFAR-100 (iCIFAR-100)}~\cite{Rebuffi_CVPR_2017} is a variant of the CIFAR-100~\cite{Krizhevsky_TR_2009}, which consists of 60k images of size 32$\times$32 that are split into multiple subsets by the classes.

 In the ACL training scheme, we use \textbf{CIFAR-100}~\cite{Ebrahimi_ECCV_2020} and \textbf{miniImageNet}~\cite{Vinyals_NIPS_2016}.
 CIFAR-100 is also split into multiple subsets like iCIFAR-100.
-Instead of being used once, the images in each task are repeatedly used in every epoch. miniImageNet is a variant of ImageNet~\cite{Deng_CVPR_2009}, which consists of 60000 images of size 84$\times$84 with 100 classes.
+Instead of being used once, the images in each task are repeatedly used in every epoch. miniImageNet is a variant of ImageNet~\cite{Deng_CVPR_2009}, which consists of 60k images of size 84$\times$84 with 100 classes.

 Following GEM and ACL, all training samples are split into 20 tasks.
 Briefly, each task on iCIFAR-100, CIFAR-100, and miniImageNet has 5 classes.
 For MNIST-P and MNIST-R, each task has 10 classes and is performed with different permutation or rotation from the other tasks.